lbragile/ColorMaster/README.md

 ### Accessibility (Plugin - aka A11y)

+To use the methods below, the plugin first needs to be [extended](#plugins).
+That being said, we will skip this step to avoid repetition.

 <!-- markdownlint-disable no-inline-html -->

 <details>
 <summary><code>brightness(opts?)</code></summary>

 Finds the normalized brightness of the color as defined by <a href="https://www.w3.org/TR/AERT/#color-contrast">
 WCAG</a>